With the exception of helium, the noble gases condense to form s... | Pearson+ Channels

 Watch next

-Master Periodic Trend: Atomic Radius with a bite sized video explanation from Jules Bruno
+Master Face Centered Cubic Unit Cell Concept 1 with a bite sized video explanation from Jules Bruno